-This project looks at the remains of ancient settlements and farming systems that date back to at least Iron Age times and provides volunteers with the opportunity to participate in detailed surveys and excavations, gaining new skills in archaeological survey and recording.
+This project looks at the remains of ancient settlements and farming systems that date back to at least Iron Age times and provides volunteers, students and Young Archaeologists’ Clubs with the opportunity to participate in archaeological surveys and excavations, developing skills and experience.

 Rattenraw Farm, near Otterburn, is an exceptionally rich historical landscape, with remains dating back to at least Iron Age times.
 We have been working with the landowners and volunteers from Tynedale North of the Wall Archaeology Group (NOWTAG) to investigate the farm’s diverse heritage.

 Look through the photos at the bottom of the page to see the process of surveying to excavating at Rattenraw Farm.
-You can also read our Level 3 survey report of the Iron Age/Romano-British enclosed settlement site here, then find out about our incredibly exciting excavation and what we found here!
-An initial excavation report has also been produced and can be found here.
+You can also read our Level 3 survey report of the Iron Age/Romano-British enclosed settlement site here, then find out about our incredibly exciting 2019 excavation and what we found here!
+An initial report for the 2019 dig has also been produced and can be found here.